Caedmon School: About

-Tuition at Caedmon for the 2025-2026 school year range from $23,265 per year for the Half-Day Preschool classes class to $65,505 per year for the elementary school program.
+Tuition at Caedmon for the 2025–2026 school year ranges from $24,000 per year for the Half-Day Preschool classes class to $67,500 per year for the elementary school program.

 Other programs

-In addition to its core academic activities, Caedmon also provides a number of additional programs including Special Club Activities, Afterschool activities, Childminding, and the well regarded Caedmon School of Music music school, which offers private music lessons to children and adults regardless of enrollment at The Caedmon School.
+In addition to its core academic activities, Caedmon provides programs including Special Club Activities, Afterschool activities, Childminding, and the Caedmon School of Music music school, which offers private music lessons to children and adults regardless of enrollment at The Caedmon School.

-Each summer, the school also hosts the Caedmon Discovery Camp.
-The six-week program provides an educational summer experience built on the same core principles as the school's academic program.
+Each summer, the school hosts the Caedmon Discovery Camp.
+This six-week program provides an educational summer experience built on the same core principles as the school's academic program.